Cannabis in New Zealand: Medicinal use

 In December 2017, it was announced that medicinal use will be legalised, in order to "ease suffering" for those with "terminal illnesses or chronic pain".
 Those qualified to receive prescriptions will be able to purchase medicinal cannabis from licensed pharmacies.
 Additionally, the terminally ill who are found to possess cannabis without a license will not be prosecuted or penalised.
 Minister of Health David Clark stated that "the compassionate measure legalises what some people are already doing, and will ensure no prosecutions while the new prescribing framework is set-up."
 The particulars were to be discussed in the future.

 In August 2018 Hikurangi Cannabis became the first New Zealand company to be issued a license to cultivate cannabis for medical purposes.

 A medicinal cannabis industry body, the New Zealand Medical Cannabis Council was established in September 2018.

 The Misuse of Drugs (Medicinal Cannabis) Amendment Act was passed on 11 December 2018 and received royal assent on 17 December.
 It gives patients in palliative care the right to possess and use cannabis while also providing them with a defence to possess and use even illegal cannabis.
 A de facto limit of 28 grams or 100 joints applies due to the presumption of supply provision, which remains unchanged.
 Furthermore, the new law also facilitates manufacturing of medicinal cannabis products for local and international markets, which is hoped to be a viable economic avenue for deprived Māori communities to turn the "thriving illegal industry into a thriving legal one."

-Medicinal cannabis use has grown by 84% in 2020 to 1842 prescriptions per month.
+Medicinal cannabis use grew by 84% in 2020 to 1,842 prescriptions per month.
 The most common reason for use was chronic pain.
+Due to issues around access and cost, New Zealand also has a subculture of illicit medicinal cannabis growers and suppliers known as green fairies.

 In December 2019, Misuse of Drugs (Medicinal Cannabis) Regulations 2019 were made having a commencement date of 1 April 2020.
-They bring into effect the Medicinal Cannabis Scheme which certifies to a minimum quality standard various psychoactive cannabis products for medicinal use within New Zealand.
-As of 23 July 2020, approvals are expected within the next few months.
+They brought into effect the Medicinal Cannabis Scheme which certifies to a minimum quality standard various psychoactive cannabis products for medicinal use within New Zealand.
+On 23 July 2020, approvals were expected within a few months.
 A list of currently approved psychoactive medicinal products is available on the Ministry of Health website.

 Public opinion

+A representative sample of 1,022 New Zealanders who filled out an online survey from July to August 2020 regarding their positivity towards the Cannabis Legalisation and Control Bill (CLCB) that was about to be voted on in the 2020 New Zealand cannabis referendum, indicated their positive support for the bill by age as follows: